overwolf/sample-app/vue/README.md

 8. Click on the app's icon in your dock.

 ## Building an .opk for distribution
-When you run run ```npm run build``` in your terminal, an .opk is created in releases/ directory
+When you run run ```yarn build``` in your terminal, an .opk is created in releases/ directory

 ## Changing the version number quickly
 We have included a webpack plugin that can change the .opk version quickly with just a command line argument.
 Simply add ```--env setVersion=1.0.1``` to your build command.
 Example:
 ```
-npm run build --env setVersion=1.0.1
+yarn build --env setVersion=1.0.1
 ```

 This will change the app version both in package.json and app's manifest.json